 Great seafood isn’t something you’ll likely expect in one of the highest towns in one of the most landlocked states in the nation, but you can get exactly that at South Ridge Seafood Grill.
 This bright and happening restaurant is at the south end of downtown Breckenridge, but it’s still within walking distance from all the action.

 It’s very popular with all who try it – plus, it’s almost always busy since it’s one of the only dedicated seafood restaurants for many miles.
-You’ll feel like you’re on Cape Cod until you remember you’re surrounded by mountains.
+You’ll feel like you’re on Cape Cod until you remember the mountains surrounding you.

-Parents with children will be pleased to also find a six-item children’s menu with options that are diverse enough to please even the pickiest eater.
-Be sure to save room for dessert, too – the apple cake, vanilla creme brulee, and dark chocolate fudge cake are all very scrumptious, indeed.
+Parents with children will also be pleased to find a six-item children’s menu with diverse options to please even the pickiest eater.
+Be sure to save room for dessert, too – the apple cake, vanilla creme brulee, and dark chocolate fudge cake are all very tasty.

 See Related: Best Restaurants in Vail, Colorado